We’re all hoping for a better, more travel-focused 2021. The Airbnb trends are in, and it’s looking good for the hospitality industry!

 Companies across the world closed their offices this year and opted instead to convert their workforce to a remote one.
 Travel in 2021 can be categorized by remote workers choosing to continue their jobs in a new location.
 They then enjoy the area in the evenings and at weekends.
 Here’s that work-play balance coming in again.

-Airbnb hosts with good Wi-Fi signal and desk spaces will benefit, as the call for global connectivity is growing.
+Airbnb properties with good Wi-Fi signals and desk spaces will benefit, as the call for global connectivity is growing.
 This is an easy fix if you don’t fall into this category.
 Upgrade your Wi-Fi package and buy a desk to get a little piece of this trend.